gardener/gardener/docs/development/process.md

 The guide applies for both changes to the `master` and to any `release-*` branch.
 All changes must be submitted via a pull request and be reviewed and approved by at least one code owner.

-## Releases

-There is no fixed schedule for new releases of the `gardener/gardener` component.
-The [@gardener-maintainers](https://github.com/orgs/gardener/teams/gardener-maintainers) are trying to provide a new release roughly every other week (depending on their capacity and the stability/robustness of the `master` branch).

-Hotfixes are usually only maintained for the latest minor release as well as the minor release before that.

-The validation process for new releases usually takes a couple of days and includes the following steps:

-1. `master` (or latest `release-*` branch) is deployed to a development landscape that already hosts some existing seed and shoot clusters.
-1. An extended test suite is triggered by the "release responsible" which
-   1. executes the Gardener integration tests for different Kubernetes versions, infrastructures, and `Shoot` settings.
-   1. executes the Kubernetes conformance tests.
-   1. executes further tests like Kubernetes/OS patch/minor version upgrades.
-1. Additionally, every four hours (or on demand) more tests (e.g., including the Kubernetes e2e test suite) are executed for different infrastructures.
-1. The "release responsible" is verifying new features or other notable changes (derived of the draft release notes) in this development system.

-If all tests are green, all checks were successful, and the release responsible has performed all of the planned verifications then the release is triggered.

 ## Cherry Picks